Top 4 Tips for MSPs Looking to Retain Their Clients

 In multi-faceted companies like MSPs, it’s easy for things to fall through the cracks.
 Pay close attention to your client's needs, regularly checking to ensure all systems work as intended.

+Is the Antivirus solution you promised deployed 100% and up to date?
+Have you deployed MFA throughout all the users you promised you would protect?
 Have you fully configured Auvik or any other monitoring tool to clearly alert you to the critical infrastructure needs?
 If so, are you able to concisely document and present these to your customer during a QBR?

 Backup and disaster recovery (BDR), in particular, can be an easy service to push to the wayside.
 It’s an emergency protection measure your clients will hopefully never need to use.

-However, you'll have a problem if a data breach occurs and the BDR is not maintained correctly (validating regular completion, checking bootability, quarterly recovery test scenarios with the customer that you bill for etc).
+However, you'll have a problem if a data breach occurs and the BDR is not maintained correctly (validating regular completion, checking bootability, quarterly recovery test scenarios with the customer that you bill for, etc).

-Poorly-maintained BDR would create vast amounts of time and revenue loss for your clients, along with broken trust and a broken relationship.
+Poorly maintained BDR would create vast amounts of time and revenue loss for your clients, along with broken trust and a broken relationship.

 The same goes for things like firewall packages.
 Your customers won’t know how well or poorly you configured security on these devices.
 If you’re months or years out from the latest security updates, you are putting them at risk.